England and Wales

 England and Wales (Cymru a Lloegr) is one of the three legal jurisdictions of the United Kingdom.
 It covers the constituent countries England and Wales and was formed by the Laws in Wales Acts 1535 and 1542.
 The substantive law of the jurisdiction is English law.

-The devolved Senedd (Welsh Parliament; Senedd Cymru) – previously named the National Assembly of Wales – was created in 1999 by the Parliament of the United Kingdom under the Government of Wales Act 1998 and provides a degree of self-government in Wales.
-The powers of the Parliament were expanded by the Government of Wales Act 2006, which allows it to pass its own laws, and the Act also formally separated the Welsh Government from the Senedd.
-There is no equivalent body for England, which is directly governed by the parliament and government of the United Kingdom.
+The devolved Senedd (Welsh Parliament; Senedd Cymru) – previously named the National Assembly for Wales – was created in 1999 under the Government of Wales Act 1998 and provides a degree of self-government in Wales.
+The powers of the legislature were expanded by the Government of Wales Act 2006, which allows it to pass its own laws, and the Act also formally separated the Welsh Government from the Senedd.
+There is currently no equivalent body for England, which is directly governed by the parliament and government of the United Kingdom.

-There have been multiple calls from both Welsh academics and politicians for a separate Welsh justice system.

 History of jurisdiction

 During the Roman occupation of Britain, the area of present-day England and Wales was administered as a single unit, except for the land to the north of Hadrian's Wall – though the Roman-occupied area varied in extent, and for a time extended to the Antonine/Severan Wall.
-At that time, most of the native inhabitants of Roman Britain spoke Brythonic languages, and were all regarded as Britons, divided into numerous tribes.
+It is thought that at that time most of the native inhabitants of Roman Britain spoke Brythonic languages, but they were all regarded as Britons, divided into numerous tribes.
 After the conquest, the Romans administered this region as a single unit, the province of Britain.

-Long after the departure of the Romans, the Britons in what became Wales developed their own system of law, first codified by Hywel Dda (Hywel the Good; reigned 942–950) when he was king of most of present-day Wales; in England Anglo-Saxon law was initially codified by Alfred the Great in his Legal Code, c.
+Long after the departure of the Romans, the Britons in what became Wales developed their own system of law, first codified by Hywel Dda (Hywel the Good; reigned 942–950) when he was king of most of present-day Wales (compare King of Wales); in England Anglo-Saxon law was initially codified by Alfred the Great in his Legal Code, c.
 893. However, after the Norman invasion of Wales in the 11th century, English law came to apply in the parts of Wales conquered by the Normans (the Welsh Marches).
 In 1283, the English, led by Edward I, with the biggest army brought together in England since the 11th century, conquered the remainder of Wales, then organised as the Principality of Wales.
 This was then united with the English crown by the Statute of Rhuddlan of 1284.
 This aimed to replace Welsh criminal law with English law.